Dodge City welcomes new U.S. Citizens

 Representing 36 different countries, they filled a room and became U.S. Citizens.

-“It’s a pretty liberating in a sense,” said New U.S. Citizen, Maximilian Beissel.
+“It’s a pretty liberating in a sense,” said Maximilian Beissel, new U.S. Citizen.

 More often this takes place in either Wichita of Kansas City.